cglosner/SIMD_Matrix/README.md

 ---------------------------------
 ```

-So if becomes more obvious that I am performing the same operations
+So it becomes more obvious that the same operations are being performed
 on 8 values at a time, which is a significant speed up.
-But I need
+The values in
-to somehow sum up all of the values that are added up.
-I could do that
+the row need to somehow be sum up.
+That could be done by simply adding them
-by simply adding them all up in a running total, but instead I do it
+all up in a running total, but instead the code used SIMD instruction
-with SIMD instruction listed below:
+listed below:

 ```c++
 result = _mm256_hadd_ps(result, result);